BrandonCorey/JS_130_Notes/node_projects.md

 - After you add your `dependencies`, you can use `npm install` to find the version you specified and install it into `node_modules`
 - Can also do it automatically using `npm install <packagename> --save`
   - `--save` flag tells npm to save the package to the `dependencies` list in `package.json`.
 Can also use `-S` flag

+Some packages may only be relevant in the context of a development enviroment, and not suitable for production (e.g `eslint`)
+- There is a section within a `package.json` for these dependecies as well called `devDependencies`
+- Can manually add this to a `package.json` or use `npm install <packagename> --save-dev`
 ### `package-lock.json` ###
 Installing modules will create a `package-lock.json`, which will contain specific info about which minor version and patch of which version your project is using
   - The `package-lock.json` will also show all the dependencies that your dependency has